CarlaNavia/whatIwanttowatch/README.md

-# What I want to watch?
+# The film hunting

 ## Description
-What I want to watch? is a film searcher to find different options according to your needs.
+The film hunting is a film searcher to find different options according to your needs.
 There you could filter by different categories or if you are looking for a special film you just need to add the title and you will see all the details about it.

 Don't miss the oportunity to test it and to know which is your suitable film in different times.